 Transport and Rotary Wing Fleets

-The nearly 100 Antonov An-32 medium transport aircraft are still undergoing an avionics upgrade.
+The nearly 100 Antonov An-32 medium transport aircraft have undergone an avionics upgrade.
 EADS CASA C-295 twin-turboprop tactical military transport aircraft was shortlisted for 56 HS-748 Avro replacement.
 No contract has been signed yet.
 16 are to be bought in fly-away condition.
 Tata Advanced Systems Ltd (TASL) and Airbus Defence and Space are to make 40 of these in India.
 IAF has 17 Ilyushin Il-76 (50-ton load), and 11 Boeing C-17 Globemaster III (70 ton-load) aircraft.
-IAF had initially inducted six Lockheed C-130J (one crashed later) for special operations including troop insertion.
-Six more were contracted later.
+IAF has 12 Lockheed C-130J -30. there are sizeable number of Dornier 228 aircraft.

-HAL built light utility helicopters Chetak and Cheetah are used for training, rescue, and light transport duties including in Siachen and other high-altitude areas.
+HAL built light utility helicopters Chetak, Cheetal and Cheetah are used for training, rescue, and light transport duties including in Siachen and other high-altitude areas.
 Part of their role is currently being taken over by HAL Dhruv Helicopter.
-Dhruv also has a weaponised version ‘Rudra’, but the weaponisation work is still proceeding very slowly.
+Dhruv also has a weaponised version ‘Rudra’, but the weaponisation work is still proceeding slowly.
 Based on the Dhruv platform, HAL is developing the Light Combat Helicopter (LCH) and a Light Utility Helicopter (LUH).
 Ultimately over 400 helicopters will be required.
 Russian Ka-226T LUH has been selected to be made in India by a HAL-Kamov Joint-Venture.
 Contract has still to be signed.
 Mil Mi-17, Mi-17 1V, and Mi-17 V5 are the mainstay of medium utility helicopter fleet with nearly 240.
 IAF also operates three heavy lift Mil Mi-26 helicopters.
-11 of the ordered 15 Boeing Chinook helicopters have already joined IAF starting mid 2019.
-Remaining will join by mid 2020.
+All the ordered 15 Boeing Chinook helicopters have already joined IAF starting mid 2019.
 Two squadrons of Mil Mi-25/35 attack helicopters operate in support of the Indian Army are being replaced by 22 AH-64E Apache.
-15 have already arrived since mid 2019 as a replacement.
+All 22 Apache are inducted.
 IAF is fairly well off in transport aircraft and helicopter assets.

-Three Beriev A-50 AEW&C platforms with EL/W-2090 Phalcon radar are in service.
+Three AEW&C (IL-76 based platform) with EL/W-2090 Phalcon radar are in service.
 Two more are expected to be ordered shortly.
-IAF meanwhile inducted one DRDO Embraer ERJ-145 aircraft based AEW&C ‘Netra’.
-Initially, two aircraft have been developed.
+IAF meanwhile inducted two DRDO Embraer ERJ-145 aircraft based AEW&C ‘Netra’.
+Initially, three aircraft have been developed.
 It has been decided to purchase up to six Airbus A330s for DRDO AWACS.
 This project could take 6-8 years or more.
 IAF finally requires around 10 AEW&C aircraft.
 IAF has six Ilyushin-78 aerial refueling aircraft.
 Meanwhile IAF has been in a search for six additional modern air-refuelers since 2006.
 First two attempts got aborted due to issues related to Life Cycle Costs and processes.
-IAF wants a two-engine aircraft with two-man crew, effectively ruling out four-engine IL-78.
-The contest appears to be between Airbus A-330 MRTT and Boeing KC-46A.
+The contest appears to be between Airbus A-330 MRTT, IL-78 and Boeing KC-46A.
 The last word though has still to be said.
 IAF has proposed that the DRDO AWACS should also double as a refueler.
 Such a variant of the Airbus A330 already exists.

 Defence Budget 2020-21 – Funds for IAF